Stocks rise as Wall Street stabilizes after omicron fall - ExBulletin

 The S&P 500 rose 1.3% to recoup more than half of its Friday decline, which was its worst since February.
 Bond yields and crude oil have also recovered chunks of what they lost in traders’ instinctive reaction to run to safety and move away from risky investments.

-With the vaccines in hand – and with the benefit of a weekend to reflect on whether Friday’s sharp market moves were overblown – analysts said the world may be in a better position to weather this potential new wave.
-Additionally, the fall in Friday markets may have been exacerbated by the fact that many traders took time off after Thanksgiving.
+With the vaccines in hand and with the benefit of a weekend to reflect on whether the sharp moves in the Friday market were overdone, analysts said the world may be in a better position to weather this potential new wave.
+Additionally, the fall in the Friday markets may have been exacerbated by the fact that many traders took a day off after Thanksgiving.

 But as the market has stabilized, unease still hangs over it over the discovery of the variant now known as omicron.
 The variant appears to spread more easily, and countries around the world have erected barriers to travel in the hopes of stemming it.
 It remains to be seen how effective the currently available vaccines are for the variant and how long it may take to develop new omicron-specific vaccines.